 - Employees in US Postal Service

-- DC residents age 16-64 years and older with a chronic medical condition
+- DC residents age 16-64 years with a qualifying underlying medical condition, which include:

 - Staff working in food service